MassiCanosi/Computer-Vision-Capstone-Project/README.md

 # Computer-Vision-Capstone-Project

 ## Overview
-This repository contains the hands-on project developed as part of the fifth and final course in the Python 3 Programming Specialization.
 The project is designed to showcase the practical application of Python programming skills by integrating various third-party APIs, manipulating images, and applying Optical Character Recognition (OCR).

 Project Details
 Throughout this course, I worked with several powerful libraries and tools to create a real-world project.
 Here’s an overview of the key components: